pradipdhungel/Pradip_Dhungel_ProtfolioX/readme.md

 # Project Setup Overview

 ## 1. Template Selection
-- Initially, a template was chosen for the project, likely for a website or application.
+- Initially, a template was chosen for the project, likely for a website(https://www.pradipdhungel.online/).
 ![img.png](images/img.png)